probe-rs/webpage/content/docs/library/basics.md

 core.clear_hw_breakpoint(address)?;
 ```

 Of course manipulating the CPU alone is not enough.
-Therefore it's also possible to access the memories that are phyiscally accessible by the CPU.
+Therefore it's also possible to access the memories that are physically accessible by the CPU.

 ```rs
 // We can read a single word for the convenience of reading registers.